Desktop47-02.jpg

 • If you see any soot on the surface of your candle, gently wipe it with a tissue.
 As our wax is soft, this works beautifully.

-• Avoid placing your candle near a draft as the unstable flame will not only consume more candle wax, but will also create more soot and smoke in the process.
+• Avoid placing your candle near a draft, as the unstable flame will not only consume more candle wax but will also create more soot and smoke in the process.

 Following these simple suggestions will improve the candle’s burn and extend its life.
 And remember, the addition of coconut wax ensures that the candle will still smell wonderful even when unlit.